-Dr. Strombeck is a professor of marketing with an expertise in the areas of services marketing and branding.
-In these areas, he has published a number of peer-reviewed articles in leading academic journals such as the Journal of Services Marketing, Managing Service Quality, and Asia Pacific Management Review.
-Since 1994, he has been hired by a variety of different companies as a consultant in the areas of customer satisfaction and retail store patronage.
+Dr. Strombeck is a Professor of Marketing and an expert in the areas of services marketing and branding.
+In these areas, he has published a number of peer-reviewed articles in top journals such as the Journal of Services Marketing, Managing Service Quality, and Asia Pacific Management Review.
+Since 1994, he has been hired by a variety of different companies as a consultant in the areas of services marketing and customer loyalty.
+Some of his larger clients include Harrah's Casino, United Airlines, Zee Medical Corporation, and 7-11 Corporation.